Semper fidelis: Abbeville (since 1369)

 The city of Abbeville in France is recorded by 19th century sources (such as Chassant and Taussin, 1878) as using the motto "Semper fidelis," and recent sources state that the city was accorded this motto by Charles V, by letters patent of 19 June 1369, issued at Vincennes.
 This would make it the earliest recorded user of the motto among cities.
 However both Louandre (1834, p.
 169) and the city's current official website give the motto simply as "Fidelis", and Sanson (1646, p.
 15) claimed that even this was not part of Charles's original grant, but was added later, sometime in the 14th to 17th centuries.

-Lviv
+Lviv (then Lwów)

-In 1658, Pope Alexander VII bestowed the heraldic motto "Leopolis semper fidelis" on Lviv (then part of the Kingdom of Poland).
+In 1658, Pope Alexander VII bestowed the heraldic motto "Leopolis semper fidelis" on Lviv (then Lwów, part of the Kingdom of Poland).
 In 1936, the motto "Semper fidelis" was applied again to the coat of arms of the city (then part of the Second Polish Republic).

 Today, in Poland, the motto is referenced mainly in connection with the Polish-Ukrainian War of 1919 following the collapse of Austro-Hungary in the wake of World War I, and more especially in connection with the Polish-Bolshevik War that followed.

-In Ukraine, the phrase is used much less, and refers to the survival of the Ukrainian Church through the period of Soviet persecution.